kkuwaran/resilient-distributed-optimization/README.md

 ### Experimentation and Analysis
 We conduct comprehensive experiments to evaluate the performance of each algorithm.
 Our experiments include three key components:
 - **Quadratic Functions Experiment:** We evaluate how these algorithms perform in optimizing distributed quadratic functions, providing insights into their convergence and efficiency in a controlled environment.
 - **Banknote Authentication Experiment (Binary Classification Task):** We apply resilient algorithms to a real-world low-dimensional classification problem—authenticating banknotes.
-This experiment assesses their effectiveness in tackling small-scale optimization challenges.
+This experiment assesses their effectiveness in tackling small-scale machine learning challenges.
 - **CIFAR-10 Classification Experiment (Multi-Class Classification Task):** We address a high-dimensional classification problem by classifying images from the CIFAR-10 dataset.
-This experiment evaluates the algorithms' effectiveness in handling large-scale optimization challenges.
+This experiment evaluates the algorithms' effectiveness in handling large-scale machine learning challenges.

 ### Dependency Plots
 To gain insights into the behavior of these algorithms, we provide plots that showcase their dependency on the constant step-size.
 These plots specifically illustrate the following key metrics: